Featured in...

 In partnership with Age Partnership.

-What happens if your equity release provider goes bust?
+What happens if your plan provider goes bust?

 On rare occasions, an equity release plan provider can go bust and stop operating.
 If this happens to your lender, you’re probably wondering what happens to your existing equity release plan.